 IRF patients, family members, carers, and other stakeholders (researchers, journalists, policymakers) can view an IRF's measure performance information on the publicly available IRF Compare website.
 The IRF Compare website is designed to help patients and caregivers make informed decisions about their health care and to compare inpatient rehabilitation facilities based on important indicators of quality.
-[Insert details about the consumer-friendly language/health literacy, testing, reading-level, etc. Share the consumer-friendly name here.]
+Preparations to include the performance data for this measure on the IRF Compare Website includes developing plain language to explain the measure and the results for the general public.
+Additionally, the IRF Compare Website has gone through consumer testing to test functionality and usability.
 IRF Compare is available in both English and Spanish.